 As much as I am a dedicated fan of Microsoft products, I feel this is a really confusing area for many.
-Microsoft now has many different versions of OneNote available and being able to tell which one is which is confusing.
-Let me now make it easy for you to identify which version of OneNote you are running on your computer.
+Microsoft has several different versions of OneNote available and being able to tell which version of OneNote you have is confusing.
+Let me make it easy for you to identify which version of OneNote you are running on your computer.

 The two desktop versions available are: